Nicholas Harrington: Family and death

-Harrington was twice wed, firstly to Isabel English (by September 1369), and by August 1397, he had married the twice-widowed Joan Venable.
-His first wife bore four children, William, James, Nicholas and Isobel.
+Harrington was twice wed, firstly to Isabel English (by September 1369), and secondly he had married the twice-widowed Joan Venables by August 1397, because she died 18 August 1397.

+By his first wife he had several children, William, James, Nicholas, Isabel I, Margaret, Agnes, Mary and Elizabeth (Isabel II).

 His second marriage brought him an augmentation of his estates, as Joan was a widow, and controlled her dead husband's estates in Huyton and Knowsley.
-Indeed, it is likely they were well matched: she has been described as a 'somewhat notorious' figure, having taken her second husband as a live-in lover while her first husband was on his death-bed.
-He appears to have died sometime before February 1404, after which he leaves no official trace.
+There was no issue from his second marriage.
+Harrington appears to have died sometime before February 1404, after which he leaves no official trace.

 His estates passed to his eldest son, Sir William, and Nicholas and James entered the household of Henry IV as squires.
 Sir William became a Knight of the Garter displaying the arms Sable a fret argent, while Sir James combined the tinctures of his paternal arms (sable and argent) with the arms of Henry IV to create differenced arms, blazoned: Sable three leopards argent.

+Via his daughter Isabel, he is the great-great-great-grandfather of Queen Katherine Parr and great-great-grandfather to Bishop of Durham Cuthbert Tunstall.
+Via his daughter Elizabeth he is the great-grandfather of Thomas Stanley, 1st Earl of Derby (husband of Lady Margaret Beaufort and step-father to Henry VII of England).